alexandre de betak, designing dream worlds for 25 years

-Alexandre de Betak is the show director and producer behind John Galliano's wintry, other-worldly snow tunnel (autumn/winter 09), the super-sexy Victoria's Secret Fashion Shows and Dior's magical tropical greenhouse (spring/summer 14).
+Alexandre de Betak is the show director and producer behind John Galliano's wintry, other-worldly snow tunnel (autumn/winter 09), the ultra sultry Victoria's Secret Fashion Shows, Dior's magical tropical greenhouse (spring/summer 14) and most recently...

-As Fashion Week kicks off in New York, we catch up with one of the industry's most well-known behind-the-scenesters, Alexandre de Betak.
-He makes dreams come true!
 Alexandre decided at the age of 17 that he would spend his life creating other worlds to stimulate our minds and make all our childish fantasy's of faraway lands or celestial spaceships or steamy, dreamy tropical greenhouses a reality, and fashion was the best output for his plans.
 The French set designer is founder of creative studio, Bureau Betak, has designed, produced and choreographed shows for clients including Dior, Hussein Chalayan, Miu Miu, Rodarte and Viktor & Rolf and is the man behind the fall of the Victoria's Secret live stream in 2000 when the website crashed due to popular demand.
-When we talk to him he's hailing a taxi in London, on his way to be the first person to spend the night in Chiltern Street's converted Old Fire Station...

 What was your first encounter with the fashion industry?